createdbypete/createdbypete.com/_posts/articles/2012-08-27-ruby-on-rails-development-with-mac-os-x-mountain-lion.markdown

 # Or if you want to control it yourself
 mysql.server start
 # Usage: mysql.server {start|stop|restart|reload|force-reload|status}

+# "Secure" your MySQL installation, really it's just a handy way to clean up defaults and set a root password
+mysql_secure_installation
 ```

 To start a new Rails app with MySQL instead of the default SQLite3 as the datastore just use the ```-d``` flag like so: